dsnezhkov/typhoon/README.md

 print(content)
 ```

-## C#: Not logged, requires invocation of csc.exe from potentially logged shell
+- CSharp: Not logged, but a direct compilation requires invocation of `csc.exe` executable from potentially logged shell.
+Powershell records you executing `csc.exe` or `msbuild.exe`.

 ```csharp
 using System.Net